 Data science provides an impeccable customer-review analysis, helping the industries make better decisions and enhance their product quality.
 Automation is another valuable gift of Data Science to the manufacturing world.
 By using historical and real-time data, industries are developing autonomous systems that skyrocket manufacturing lines’ production.
 Machine learning technologies like reinforcement learning are at the core of powerful machines that have helped companies eliminate redundant jobs.

 Data Science is making its mark in the transportation sector by creating a safer driving environment for drivers.
-Plus, it has optimized vehicle performance and has added greater autonomy to the drivers.
+Plus, it has optimized vehicle performance and added greater drivers’ autonomy.
 Data science’s most effective application in the transport sector is the introduction of self-driving cars.
 Also, the intelligent automobiles have become a reality thanks to reinforcement learning.

-By analyzing facets like consumer profile, location, economic indicators, and logistics, Data Science has enabled vendors to optimize delivery routes and provide a proper allocation of resources.
+By analyzing facets like consumer profile, location, economic indicators, and logistics, Data Science has enabled vendors to optimize delivery routes and allocate resources properly.

 Companies like Uber use powerful predictive tools to predict the fare price accurately.

 3. Autocorrect and autocomplete

 The Autocomplete, or word completion, feature predicts the rest of a word a user is typing.
 It is called predictive text in smartphones and has become a de facto feature used by almost all users.
 These predictive searches work on AI and use concepts such as natural language processing, machine learning, and deep learning model serving.

 The next word prediction for a particular user’s texting or typing saves time by understanding the person’s texting patterns.
 Virtual assistants also use this feature to complete specific sentences.